eburghar/envlt/README.md

 - PACKAGER_KEY=...
 - PACKAGER_KEYID=...

+By default, `envlt` use a jwt token available in every kubernetes containers at `/var/run/secrets/kubernetes.io/serviceaccount/token`.
+This token has claims about the kubernetes container execution context you can use in vault to restrict the access to secrets.

-You can also export the variables, and use `-I` option.
+You can also export the variables instead of defining them with `-V` and use `-I` option.
 This is useful in CI/CD where you can define variables in the upper level, and hiding the details to keep the pipeline as simple as possible

 ```sh
 export \